microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/trello.rst

 ..  important::

-    You should use the Trello board to communicate with Microsoft throughout the 'go live' process.
+    You should use the Trello board to communicate with Microsoft throughout the launch process.
 This will ensure that all Office Online team members are aware of the communications, and it provides a straightforward way to isolate conversations about specific issues.